Multi-Family Sustainable Housing Infrastructure Program

 • The proposal must support new multi-family housing developments that are situated:

-• The proposal must include a servicing report, stamped and signed by a qualified engineer, which shall outline the infrastructure upgrades required to support the housing development to the satisfaction of the Director of the Water & Waste Department.
+• The proposal must include a servicing report, prepared by a qualified municipal engineer, which shall outline the infrastructure upgrades required to support the housing development to the satisfaction of the Director of the Water & Waste Department.
+Please include an AACE Class 3 budget estimate for the proposed infrastructure project within the servicing report.

 • Projects must include a minimum of 10% of the housing units rented at 30% of the median renter income level for the geographic area for at least 10 years, in line with CMHC’s Mortgage Loan Insurance Criteria program.